A Decades Long Saxophone Journey

 and doing their own thing.
 I retired at 57 to prepare for a

-reestablish myself and ended up on 8 acres in Alabama.
+had to reestablish myself and ended up on 8 acres in Alabama.

-park at Northwestern that one night hasn't gone from my head.
+Northwestern that one night hasn't gone from my head.

-So, seeing as I'm not going to spend a lot of money, I get myself on
+So, seeing as I'm not going to spend a lot of money, I get myself

-beginner lesson books, a couple beginner song books and I'm
+couple beginner lesson books, a couple beginner song books and I'm

 off.
 Made pretty quick progress for a couple weeks until the

 sax got annoying.
-The pads were sticking to the holes, and the
+The pads were sticking to the holes, and

-started the process to return the sax.
+bent.
+So started the process to return the sax.

 Soon as I knew I was returning it I started looking for a